Thousands of Offers. Millions in Savings.

 Frequently Asked Questions About Marijuana in New Hampshire

-Are they MED or REC dispensaries?Hew Hampshire uses the term "alternative treatment centers" to describe where an individual can get cannabis products.
-Currently, alternative treatment centers may only sell products to medical patients with valid state registrations.
+New Hampshire uses the term “alternative treatment centers” to describe where an individual can get cannabis products, similar to a dispensary.
+Currently, alternative treatment centers may only sell products to medical marijuana patients with valid state registrations.

 First, you must establish a patient-provider relationship of at least three months with a physician or advanced practice registered nurse (APRN).
 Over the three-month period, the medical professional will conduct an assessment of the patient symptoms and condition to determine whether cannabis would produce a benefit.
 The state currently recognizes the following diseases as receiving therapeutic benefit from cannabis use:

 - Hepatitis C and currently receiving antiviral medications or treatments